 Finally, the issue of safety.
 Incisions heal best in a tension-free environment with good blood flow.
 In the case of the combined mastopexy augmentation, the skin envelope has been tightened, and the weight of the implant is pressing down on the incisions, both of which decrease blood flow.
 With decreased blood flow, healing is impaired, scars tend to be wider, wound healing complications are more likely, and infection rates are higher.

 If you still want to get it all done at once, can you?
 Yes—as long as you have a complete understanding of the risks and benefits and are accepting of a reasonable result from an inherently more difficult operation.

 If you have an iPhone or iPad, Dr. Bogdan encourages you to download his enhanced photo gallery application.
 This FREE app is available for download from the App Store℠.Download from the App Store

 Your Next Step

-A staged breast lift and augmentation can both enhance your breast volume and restore the perky appearance to your breasts.
-Planning to do the procedure in two stages gives the ultimate control in the result and maximizes the conditions to get the best looking scars.
+A staged breast lift and augmentation can enhance your breast volume and restore a perky shape.
+Planning to do the procedure in two stages gives the ultimate control over the result and maximizes the conditions to get the best-looking scars.
 Scar care is an important component of the surgery, so please review Dr. Bogdan’s informational page on scar care.
-While it is convenient to perform a combined augmentation / mastopexy, the results are superior with a staged approach.
-Visit Dr. Bogdan to fully discuss your desired outcome and review the options available.
+While having a combined augmentation and mastopexy is convenient, the results are superior with a staged approach.
+Visit Dr. Bogdan to thoroughly discuss your desired outcome and review the options available.